Mahdi-hasan-shuvo/CSE-Merto/README.md

 ## ⭐️ Show Your Support

-If this repository helps you, give it a star ⭐️ and share it with classmates!
+If this repository helps you, give it a star ⭐️ and share with classmates!

 ---

-*Stay tuned for regular updates as the course progresses!*
+*Stay tuned for regular updates and new subjects as the curriculum expands!*